Mario Larch's Regional Trade Agreements Database

 - mid-dark cyan for Oceania (HEX code “#00cccc”)

 - light green for South America (HEX code "#C7D7C4")

 The color names are obtained from https://encycolorpedia.de.
 When countries are no longer in existence, the dot is showing “NA”.
 The edges connect the dots as soon as an RTA between the countries comes into existence.
 Please use this graph interactively.
 You can stop at any time and select the dots by clicking on them to see the country names.
 Double-clicking on a dot will highlight it and all the dots connected to it even while the animation is running.
 By zooming in and out, you get a different perspective on the RTA network.
 By clicking and dragging the cursor you can move the network around.

-For an analysis of the data using traditional estimation and modern machine learning techniques please refer to Blöthner and Larch (2020),“Economic Determinants of Regional Trade Agreements Revisited Using Machine Learning”, unpublished manuscript, available upon request.
+For an analysis of the data using traditional estimation and modern machine learning techniques please refer to Blöthner and Larch (2022),“Economic Determinants of Regional Trade Agreements Revisited Using Machine Learning”, Empirical Economics 63, pp. 1771-1807.